- Why Choose The Julie Kinnear Team?

 As a home owner, we know how important the bottom line is to you when selling your home.
 You are looking for results.

-In 2014, The Julie Kinnear Team's properties stayed on the market for an average of just 9 days, while the Toronto Real Estate Board's average was 27 days!
+The Julie Kinnear Team's properties stay on the market for for much lower than the average of the Toronto Real Estate Board's!
 That means less stress and hassle for you, fewer people coming in and out of your home, and less disruption to your schedule.
 It also means you will save $$ in taxes and operating expenses carrying two homes if you have already bought.
 Bottom line, it means peace of mind.

 To improve the chances of finding the right buyer for you, help us by filling in our What's important to you? form.